-How Does the IRS View Capital Gains for Cryptocurrency?
+How Does the IRS View Cryptocurrency Capital Gains?

 The popularity and value of cryptocurrencies has steadily increased over the past several years.
 That said, IRS enforcement policies have not always kept up with the growing prominence of cryptocurrencies.
 Back in 2014, the IRS issued a statement that virtual currency is treated as property for federal income tax purposes and the capital gains taxation rules apply.
 However, between 2013 and 2015 less than a thousand taxpayers filed returns reporting cryptocurrency.
 Those numbers increased from 2016 to 2018 but remained much lower than what would be expected given the number of users, transactions, and value being transferred.